Marinerer/unity-webgl/lib/core/README.md

 - [vue3 Demo](https://stackblitz.com/edit/unity-webgl-v4-vue3-demo)

 > 🚨 **Important:**
-> Communication and interaction with the web application are only possible after the Unity instance is successfully created (when the `mounted` event is triggered).
+> Communication and interaction with the web application are only possible after the Unity instance is successfully rendered (when the `mounted` event is triggered).
 > Recommended to include a loading progress bar when opening the page.

 ```javascript